benp32x/vbix/README.md

 If virtual machines already exist on the system in the default "Virtualbox VMs" folder, vbix can manage these vms as well.
 The only thing to take under consideration, is if you have pre-existing NAT based vms, they may have port conflicts with the new VMs created by vbix depending on the port range you allocate to vbix.
 You just have to make sure they are not in conflict.

-vbix is afterall, just executing native virtualbox commands.
+vbix is after all, just executing native virtualbox commands.
 So running `vbix -m`, and managing a previously created vm via vbix, will work just fine.

 ### Scope